sezsucu/environment/docs/bash/readme.md

 * find command
 * basename of a path
 * for loop
+* error for when no value is provided for an argument

 ## [line_no.sh](line_no.sh)
 * reading a file line by line